jadecobra/python_tdd_exercises/source/classes.rst

       a_set = set
       a_dictionary = dict

-the terminal updates to show passing tests
+and the terminal updates to show all tests passed

 How to define a Class with methods
 ----------------------------------

-I can define classes with :doc:`methods <functions>` which are function definitions within the class
+I can also define classes with :doc:`methods <functions>` which are function definitions that belong to the class

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-Let us add some tests for class methods. update ``TestClasses`` in ``classes.py``
+I add some tests for class methods to ``TestClasses`` in ``classes.py``

 .. code-block:: python